saiqulhaq/rubyevents/docs/contributing.md

 ### Step 2 - Create the Playlists

-This workflow assumes the Youtube channel is organized by playlist with 1 event equating to 1 playlist.
+This workflow assumes the YouTube channel is organized by playlist with 1 event equating to 1 playlist.
 Run the following script to create the playlist file:

 ```
 rails runner scripts/create_playlists.rb